 - Environmental Health & Safety will work with departments on travel for instructional purposes.

 Exceptional Approval Process

-Domestic Travel: Travel to locations that are not classified as lower risk require exceptional case-by-case approval.
-Risk classifications may change frequently.
 Exceptions for faculty, staff or student travel will require approval from the department supervisor, college dean or unit director, and the appropriate vice chancellor.
-All exception requests must address the topics in the COVID-19 Travel Request Exception Checklists along with additional guidance as applicable, e.g., for research involving farms, fieldwork and human subjects.
+All exception requests must address the topics in the COVID-19 Travel Request Exception Checklists along with additional guidance as applicable,for example for research involving human subjects.

 International Travel: Requests for all university-related international travel require exceptional case-by-case approval.
 Exceptions for faculty, staff or student travel will require a recommendation from the dean and approval from the provost.
 All exception requests must address the topics in the COVID-19 Travel Request Exception Checklists along with additional guidance as applicable, e.g., for research involving fieldwork and human subjects.
 Deans should send their recommendations concerning exceptions to Kalpen Trivedi, associate provost for international programs, at firstname.lastname@example.org.
 Any additional approvals required, e.g., for research activities, will be arranged by IPO.

 All visitors to the UMass campus must follow the Massachusetts Travel Advisory.